Tombstone promotion: Brazil

+Sweden

+In Sweden in older times, so-called honorary promotions (honnörsbefordran) often occurred in the form of promotion to higher ranks and sometimes to higher job classes upon retirement with a pension.
+In recent times, until the mid-1970s, such promotions have mainly been granted to general officers (flag officers) and salaried employees.
+The last time such a promotion occurred was in 1991 when Commanding Admiral of the Eastern Military District, Vice Admiral Bror Stefenson, was promoted to admiral after assuming his new position as Chief of His Majesty's Military Staff.

 Pension spiking

 A tombstone promotion can also refer to an end-of-career promotion to increase retirement benefits, better known as pension spiking.
 For example, in 1982 the New Jersey Police and Fireman's Retirement System changed its formula to calculate pensions based on their final year's pay, resulting in a slew of pre-retirement promotions that were estimated to increase average pensions by 10 percent.